ericisberg/azcloud_resume/README.md

 - **Blob Storage with GitHub Actions**: Automate the deployment of a static site on blob storage using [GitHub actions](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions?tabs=userlevel).
 - **Azure Function Deployment**: Effortlessly [deploy Azure Functions to Azure with GitHub Actions](https://github.com/marketplace/actions/azure-functions-action).
 - **.NET Testing in GitHub Actions**: Incorporate .NET testing in your GitHub workflow.
 [Here's how](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net).

+---

+## 🌟 Special Thanks

+Huge shoutout to **Gwyn Peña-Siguenza** for the detailed walkthrough guide.
+If you're interested in building a similar project, check out [ACG Projects: Build Your Resume on Azure with Blob Storage, Functions, CosmosDB, and GitHub Actions](https://www.youtube.com/watch?v=ieYrBWmkfno) on YouTube.
+It provided invaluable insights and made this project possible.